hetmankp/mcmerge/README.md

     - Linux: $HOME/.minecraft/saves
     - OS X: Probably the same as Linux?

 2. Adjust sea height.
-This step is optional but highly recommended if moving to 1.8 from an older map.
+This step is optional but highly recommended if merging a map from a version of Minecraft before 1.8.
 The sea has been moved down by 1 block in Minecraft 1.8 and it is recommended you adjust the map accordingly.
+To do this run (make sure you have the correct world name):

+        python mcmerge.py --shift %AppData%\.minecraft\saves\World

-You can do this with MCEdit, nudge the whole world down by one block but make sure you leave the lowest most block level intact so you still have a solid bedrock.
+    NOTE: If you experience any problems with this method you can still do this with MCEdit; nudge the whole world down by one block but make sure you leave the lower most block level intact so you still have a solid bedrock.

 3. Run the contour trace phase on the map, for example (use the correct world name for you):